eagle scout cake red white and blue with fondant and eagle on top two tier

-I researched many eagle scout cakes, looked at various blogs, Pinterest, and event and began to exchange my decorating ideas with the client, and then began the creation process.
+I researched many eagle scout cakes, looked at various blogs, Pinterest, and began to exchange my decorating ideas with the client, and then began the creation process.

 Eagle Scout Cake Design Technique